Frequently Asked Questions

-Many school filters will block incoming messages sent from the CASIE registration system.
-By providing a secondary private email, you will help to ensure that you receive all CASIE correspondence, including your completion certificate.
+Many school filters will block incoming messages sent from CASIE's registration system.
+By providing a secondary private email, you will help us ensure that you receive all CASIE correspondence relating to your workshop attendance, including your official IB course completion certificate.

 Can an IB coordinator register more than one teacher at a time?

 Yes.
 Complete a registration for the first teacher as the Primary Registrant and add all your other teachers to the same order.
 To do so:

 Click the “Add a Registrant” button at the end of the first registration.

 Enter the name, email, and other profile information of the additional teacher(s), being sure to select the appropriate category and workshop for each individual.

 Upon completion of your multi-person registration, CASIE will follow-up with a single invoice reflecting the total charge for all registrants.